dougeby/IntuneDocs/intune-azure/configure-devices/how-to-configure-custom-settings.md

 ---
 # required metadata

-title: How to configure Intune custom device settings | Intune Azure preview | Microsoft Docs
+title: How to configure Intune custom device settingstitleSuffix: "Intune Azure preview"
 description: "Intune Azure preview: Learn how to use Intune to configure custom settings on devices you manage."
 keywords:
 author: robstackmsft